pyeventsourcing/esdbclient/README.md

 ## Asyncio client<a id="asyncio-client"></a>

-The `esdbclient` package also an asynchronous I/O gRPC Python client for EventStoreDB.
+The `esdbclient` package also provides an asynchronous I/O gRPC Python client for EventStoreDB.
+It is functionally equivalent to the multithreaded client.
 It uses the `grpc.aio` package and the `asyncio` module, instead of `grpc` and `threading`.

 It supports both the "esdb" and the "esdb+discover" connection string URI schemes, and can connect to both "secure" and "insecure" EventStoreDB servers.